-What Can a Handyman Do in Swansea, Massachusetts?
+What Can a Handyman Do Without a License in Swansea, Massachusetts?

 In Massachusetts, most paid residential repair/remodel work for 1–4 unit owner-occupied homes requires a state Home Improvement Contractor (HIC) registration (even for “handyman” work) unless a narrow exemption applies.
 Massachusetts does not use a single “handyman license”; instead, the key lines are (1) HIC registration and contract rules, (2) the state Construction Supervisor License (CSL) for structural/permitted work, and (3) separate trade licenses (electrical/plumbing/gas, etc.) for regulated systems.
 Swansea is in Bristol County; local permits and any local business certificate/DBA filings are typically handled at the Town level.